ryan95f/yamlator/docs/ruleset.md

 }
 ```

 In order for a ruleset to be executed by Yamler, it needs to be attached to the *main ruleset*.
-This acts as an entry point for Yamler to start validation.
+This acts as an entry point for Yamler to start the validation process.
 The definition of a main ruleset:

 ```text
 ruleset main {